 Craig Groeschel has a marketing degree from the City University of Oklahoma.
 In 1991 he was an associate pastor at a United Methodist Church in Oklahoma City.
 In 1995, he graduated from Phillip Theological Seminary, an apostate seminary.
 In 1996, Craig Groeschel put his ideas to the test and started a church to reach the unchurched, a seeker-friendly church.
 The church that began in a garage would grow to be the largest in the nation.

 From 2011 to 2019, Craig Groeschel was a board member for Gulfport Energy making over $200000 a year, despite no energy experience.
 Groeschel is also the author of several books.
 His net worth has been estimated as high as $477 million.

 Life Dot Church

-Life.Church is the largest church in America, according to Wikipedia, and has roughly 53000 attendees.
+Life.Church is the largest church in America, according to Wikipedia, and has roughly 100000 attendees and over 35 franchises.
 The church is a part of the Evangelical Covenant Church denomination.
 The statement of faith is not very technical and perhaps easy for the unbeliever to understand.
 Whereas the second largest megachurch in America has the Prosperity Gospel in its statement of faith, the only detected possible deviation is a lack of belief in Lordship Salvation, the belief that we accept Jesus and Lord and Savior, which thereby means that repentance is a core aspect of the conversion experience.
 Life.Church is one of the most tech-savvy churches there is.
 This may explain why Life.Church is exceeding anal about being named Life Dot Church.